2002 Cleveland Browns season

 The 2002 season was the Cleveland Browns' 54th as a professional sports franchise, their 50th as a member of the National Football League, and the second season under head coach Butch Davis.
+During the offseason Dwight Clark had resigned as general manager, and Butch Davis became the de facto general manager.
+Also during a preseason matchup against the Minnesota Vikings at the Metrodome, the Browns lost pro bowl linebacker Jamir Miller to a ruptured Achilles tendon injury forcing him to miss the entire regular season.

 In their opener against the Kansas City Chiefs, linebacker Dwayne Rudd cost the Browns a victory when he threw his helmet in celebration unaware the play was still going on, incurring an unsportsmanlike conduct penalty.
 Because the clock expired during the play the Browns' unsportsmanlike conduct occurred on, per NFL rules, the Chiefs were given one untimed down.
 Chiefs' kicker Morten Andersen made the 30-yard field goal to win the game.

 The Browns made their first playoff appearance since their re-activation.
 It was only the Browns' fourth year since returning to the league effectively as an expansion team, and their first winning season.
 The Browns faced the Pittsburgh Steelers in the wild card round at Heinz Field.
 Despite a strong start with a 24–7 lead late in the third quarter, the Steelers would ultimately bounce back erasing a 17 point deficit, causing the Browns to lose 36–33.
 The Browns owner Al Lerner stepped down on October 2 and died on October 23, 2002, from brain cancer.
 His son, Randy Lerner took over the team until 2012.
 The Browns wore a patch with the initials "AL" for the remainder of the season and became a fixture on their uniforms to commemorate Lerner.
 After 2013 the initials were removed from the uniforms when Jimmy Haslam became owner of the franchise.
 The Browns would not make the playoffs again until 2020.